CarlosManuel02/Java-DB/README.md

 db.createFile();
 ```
 The file is created in the same path as the project, the name of the file will be as the name of the `database` with the `Log.txt` extension.
+This method is called automatically when you run the `writeInFile` method.
 ___
 ### Writing in a file